kevinhenry/django-checklist/README.md

 19. create a template folder inside main project directory
 20. cteate two files inside templates folder (home.html & base.html)
 21.

+Swiching to postgres on docer allway update requirements.txt After update req.txt do docer compes build once done close and run in detach mode whil in detach run docker - compose run web python manage py migrate use same docer compse web python maagae py createsuperuser is use docker copse down                -- all database info will be lost to not lose db docer compse stop  and   docker compse start.    --- will work and not dest db  but will eat resourse.